-The Group's net increase in debt was \$33.8 million.
-This comprised a \$13.5 million drawdown for aircraft settlements, \$12.5 million working capital drawdown and \$12.5 million drawdown from the Northern Australian Infrastructure Facility for the Rockhampton Hangar Project.
-Loan repayments for the year were \$4.7 million.
+The Group's net increase in debt was \$45.0 million.
+This comprised \$12.3 million drawdown for the deposit payment on the additional 30 E190's, \$29.7 million for working capital and capital growth requirements and \$8.3 million drawdown from the Northern Australian Infrastructure Facility for the Rockhampton Hangar Project.
+Loan repayments for the year were \$5.3 million.